Gilbert & George: Political stance

 Gilbert & George claim to be an oddity in the artistic world because of their openly conservative political views and their praise for Margaret Thatcher.
 George claims never to have been anti-establishment: "You're not allowed to be Conservative in the art world, of course," he says.
 "Left equals good.
 Art equals Left.
 Pop stars and artists are meant to be so original.
 So how come everyone has the same opinion? ...
 We admire Margaret Thatcher greatly.
 She did a lot for art.
 Socialism wants everyone to be equal.
 We want to be different."
 Both are supportive of Brexit and the Conservative Party.
 The duo are monarchists and have said of the King, at the time Prince of Wales: "We're also fond of the Prince of Wales: he's a gentleman."
-In a Guardian interview, they said that they opposed the removal of statues after the George Floyd protests, saying that "they're part of the city" and that their removal is "shameful".
+In a Guardian interview, they said that they opposed the removal of statues after the George Floyd protests, saying “Leave them as they are, because they’re part of the city.
+You don’t go to Rome and take down all the Roman sculptures.
+You don’t destroy all the heads of Caesar – although he must have done very bad things.”

 Influence and legacy

 Gilbert & George inspired two characters, Man Green and Man Yellow, Chief Constables of the Science Gestapo, in Grant Morrison's comicbook series The Filth.
 The two characters appear in pastiches of Gilbert & George's artwork, with the separate sections of the imagery acting as individual comic book panels.
+They also inspired the parody "Egbert & Bill", performance artist characters in the sketch comedy The All New Alexei Sayle Show, portrayed by Alexei Sayle and John Sparkes.
 The look that electronic music band Kraftwerk adopted between 1974 and 1978, with men in suits wearing ties, was partly inspired by Gilbert & George: musicians Florian Schneider and Ralf Hütter had seen an exhibition of the artists in Düsseldorf in 1970 and were inspired by the idea of "bringing art into everyday life".
 Vic Reeves has explained to The Independent that Vic Reeves Big Night Out was initially thought of as "performance art, like Gilbert and George's singing sculpture".
 David Bowie was a collector of the artists' work.

+The Gilbert & George Centre

 On 1 April 2023, the Gilbert & George Centre was inaugurated on Heneage Street (near Aldgate East tube station).
 It features three gallery spaces in a building redesigned in 2017 by SIRS Architects with sustainability in mind.
 When speaking to Tabish Khan, writing for Artsy, a spokesperson for the centre stated: “After the deaths of Gilbert & George, it is intended that the properties in Fournier Street occupied by them, which contain their archives will become a place of scholarship and research into the art of Gilbert & George".

+The gate of the centre was custom made and features the letters "G & G".
+It is painted in "invisible green".